 Create teasers by sharing images from previous events on social media using your hashtag.

-Who’s better to market your event than the people you’ve already convinced to buy a ticket?
+Who’s better to market your event than those you’ve already convinced to buy a ticket?
 Add a social sharing button to your ticket sales “thank you” page to make it easy for them to convince others.

-It’s a low-effort way for your attendees to share your event to their own social media accounts.
+It’s a low-effort way for your attendees to share your event on their own social media accounts.
 Include your hashtag in the sharing text as well!

 Promote your speakers

 Make use of the network your speakers or lecturers already have by making them a part of your social media campaign.
 Promote speakers in short social media posts, incorporate your hashtag, and tag them.
 Whenever they repost your content, their own followers will learn about your event.

 GIF posts like TEDxLondon has done, or image posts with a speaker photo and a quote overlay relating to their talk topic, work well for this.
 Visual content offers a compact way of informing people about your event, the speaker, and the talk they’ll be giving.
 In most cases, speakers will be happy to repost something to their own followers, but make sure you clear it with them first, obviously.

 Include your event hashtag in the image posts as well; by clicking on it users will find other speaker introductions and more information about your event.

 Contests are a good way to spread your message, up your engagement, and expand your reach.
 Encourage potential attendees to share something to win a prize — a free ticket, a VIP experience, or something else to do with your event.